-Clarendon College IT: The department or any company working on behalf of the Clarendon College IT Department is responsible for maintaining and supervising the Clarendon College IT infrastructure.
+Clarendon College IT: The department or any company working on behalf of the Clarendon College IT Department that has the responsibility for maintenance and supervision of the Clarendon College IT infrastructure.

 Incident Response Team (IRT): See Security Breach Notification Policy.